Amy Wang Huber

 We design a trading strategy to directly measure the price of a new component of the intermediary’s SDF: the risk of intermediary constraints tightening.

-Dollar Asset Holding and Hedging Around the Globe
+Dollar Asset Holdings and Hedging Around the Globe

-Using hand-collected data, we provide the first comprehensive estimates of foreign investors' U.S. dollar security holdings and currency hedging practices.
+Using hand-collected data, we provide the first comprehensive estimates of foreign investors' U.S. dollar securities holdings and currency hedging practices.
+We show that expected FX return is a key driver of hedging.

 Market Power in Wholesale Funding: A Structural Perspective from the Triparty Repo Market